Best daily deals

 What you should know about the best Bose headphones

-For commuting to school or elsewhere, noise canceling headphones are a great choice for young people’s auditory health.
-Bose headphones use active noise canceling which uses basic physics (if there’s such a thing) to get rid of unwanted noise.
-We have a full explainer of the details here, but the gist of it is due to something called destructive interference.
+For commuting to school or elsewhere, noise canceling headphones are an excellent choice for young people’s auditory health.
+Bose headphones use active noise canceling, which uses basic physics to eliminate unwanted noise.
+The gist of it is due to something called destructive interference.

 Why is isolation so important?